Air Miles Calculator logo

 On average, flying from Fargo to Grand Island generates about 87 kg of CO2 per passenger, and 87 kilograms equals 191 pounds (lbs).
 The figures are estimates and include only the CO2 generated by burning jet fuel.

-Map of flight path from Fargo to Grand Island
+Map of flight path and driving directions from Fargo to Grand Island

 See the map of the shortest flight path between Hector International Airport (FAR) and Central Nebraska Regional Airport (GRI).